nombogo/LushTempleApp/README.md

 # lush_temple_app

-Thank you iLab Africa for the opurtunity in taking the Full-Stack Software Dev Course.
+Thank you iLabAfrica for the opurtunity in taking the Full-Stack Software Dev Course.
 Here is my final project for the class as I made my own flutter application.

+About the application
+Lush Temple is a flutter application used for it's e-commerce purposes.
+It's represented as a small business body & thearputic shop.
+Highlighting SDG #3 Good Health & Wellness promoting natural products elliminary of toxic chemicals with a holistic approach to the business.

 ## Getting Started